Rite of Passage (horse): 2009 Flat season

-Rite of Passage was switched to conventional flat racing and won both his starts.
+Rite Of Passage was switched to conventional flat racing and won both his starts.
 As his wins had been under National Hunt rules he was still eligible to run in maiden races and was an odds-on winner of such a race at Ballinrobe in September.
 He was then sent to Leopardstown for a two-mile handicap.
 Smullen sent the gelding into the lead two and a half furlongs from the finish and soon went clear.
-Although he was eased down in the closing stages, Rite of Passage won by eight lengths from the favourite Donna's Palm.
+Although he was eased down in the closing stages, Rite Of Passage won by eight lengths from the favourite Donna's Palm.

 2009/2010 season: Novice hurdles

-In the National Hunt season of 2009/2010, Rite of Passage was campaigned in Novice hurdle races.
+In the National Hunt season of 2009/2010, Rite Of Passage was campaigned in Novice hurdle races.
 These are races for horses which have not won a race over hurdles before the start of the season.
 In January at Leopardstown he won on his hurdling debut, when his only danger came when he was carried wide by a loose (riderless) horse on the turn into the straight.
 At Punchestown a month later he won another novices' race "comfortably" at odds of 2/7, before returning to Cheltenham for the Grade I Baring Novices' Hurdle.
-For the second year in succession Rite of Passage was an unsuccessful Festival favourite, finishing third to the undefeated Peddlers Cross.
+For the second year in succession Rite Of Passage was an unsuccessful Festival favourite, finishing third to the undefeated Peddlers Cross.

 2010 Flat season

-At Royal Ascot ran in his third conventional flat race, the Group One Ascot Gold Cup over two and a half miles for which he started a 20/1 outsider.
-Rite of Passage raced in third and survived a "barging match" with the tiring Akmal (for which Smullen was subsequently disciplined) to challenge Age of Aquarius for the lead a furlong out.
-The two horses raced together to the line with Rite of Passage maintaining a narrow advantage to win by a neck.
+At Royal Ascot Rite Of Passage ran in his third conventional flat race, the Group One Ascot Gold Cup over two and a half miles for which he started a 20/1 outsider.
+He raced in third and survived a "barging match" with the tiring Akmal (for which Smullen was subsequently disciplined) to challenge Age of Aquarius for the lead a furlong out.
+The two horses raced together to the line with Rite Of Passage maintaining a narrow advantage to win by a neck.
 It was his trainer's first success in the race after narrow failures with the notable stayers Vintage Crop and Vinnie Roe in 1994 and 2002 respectively.
 Weld emphasised the importance of stamina in the victory, quoting Lester Piggott who had reportedly told him that "there's a big difference between horses that go two miles and horses that go two and a half."

-The Irish St Leger was scheduled as Rite of Passage's next run, but he was withdrawn from the race after performing poorly in training, A plan to run in the Melbourne Cup did not materialise, and Weld decided to rest the gelding in the winter, rather than campaigning him over hurdles.
+The Irish St Leger was scheduled as Rite Of Passage's next run, but he was withdrawn from the race after performing poorly in training, A plan to run in the Melbourne Cup did not materialise, and Weld decided to rest the gelding in the winter, rather than campaigning him over hurdles.